 * Hand Quilting

-Alma Sue's Quilts uses mementos of special people and special occasions to create one-of-a-kind memory quilts.
+Alma Sue's Sewists use mementos of special people and special occasions to create one-of-a-kind memory quilts.
 They can celebrate a personal triumph or preserve the memory of a departed loved one.
 We specialize in making these quilts, which become cherished keepsakes.

-This memory quilt is a composite of pieces of fabric from a young baseball player's Little League T-shirts, incorporated into a larger piece of patterned fabric.
+This T Shirt Quilt is a composite of T Shirts, fabric and photos from a young baseball player's Little League days.
 The T-shirts appear to float in a sea of baseballs.

 Another fine, recent example was a memory quilt made from mola, which is a colorful native fabric of the Kuna people of Panama.